Check out the video about our Meals On Wheels (MOW) Program.

 Click here for a current Meals on Wheels menu.

 Open Monday - Friday, 9:30am - 3:30pm.
 Shop for a variety of handcrafted items.
 Volunteer consignors staff the shoppe.
 New crafters are welcome; training provided.

 The Shuttle Bug bus service is a door-to-door transportation system that travels within the Roseville School District boundaries.
 The routes vary day to day, depending on the number of riders and their destinations.
 Types of rides include shopping, banking, local medical, and to and from the Roseville Area Senior Program.
 The bus is a lift-equipped and has spaces for wheelchairs.
 Drivers are Special Transportation certified.

-A 5 day advance notice is suggested for a ride request .
+A three business day advance notice is suggested for a ride request .
 Call 651-604-3535 between 8am - 1pm, Monday thru Friday.
 You must notify us in advance if you need wheelchair accessible transportation.
 A suggested donation is requested based on ability to pay.

-Individual rides are available for seniors age 60+ to medical and dental appointments and assisted grocery shopping.
-Reservations need to be made a minimum of two weeks in advance.
+Individual rides are available for seniors age 60+ to medical and dental appointments.
+Reservations need to be made a minimum of seven business day in advance.
 Rides are provided by volunteer drivers who use their own vehicles.
 Call 651-604-3535 between 8am - 1pm, Monday thru Friday.
 A suggested donation is requested based on ability to pay.

 Service Coordination 651-604-3528